geeky01adarsh/URL-shortener-backend/README.md

 ## URL-Shortner

+URL Shortener is intended to short any big urls in seconds.
 Basic front end (made up in HTML only) takes up an email and return a shorten email for any valid email.

 To run the project on your local system.